iotbzh/agl-documentation/host-configuration/docs/1_Prerequisites.md

 # Prerequisites for package installation

-There are 3 different repos for agl packages depending on the version, it is possible to install the three of them and switching between them.
+There are 3 different repos for AGL packages depending on the version, it is possible to install the three of them and switching between them.

 The three versions are:

 * ElectricEel: the released version
 * Master: the last stable version
-* MasterNext: the developper version
+* MasterNext: the developer version

 ```bash
 export REVISION=ElectricEel
 export REVISION=Master
 export REVISION=MasterNext
 ```

+For more details about OBS, please visit [LinuxAutomotive page on OBS](https://build.opensuse.org/project/show/isv:LinuxAutomotive)

 ## Add repo for debian distro